openfin/.NET-Tutorials/Tutorial 03 Inter-application Bus/README.md

-## Tutorial 04 Inter Application Bus
+## Tutorial 03 Inter Application Bus

+### Objective

+The OpenFin inter-application bus allows Web Applications running on the OpenFin platform to comunicate over a local comunication bus.
+A .NET application is also able to comunicate with Web Applications running on OpenFin via the .NET adapter.

-This tutorial shows how to use the inter-application bus within the .NET adapter.
+By the end of this tutorial you will be able to use acess inter-application bus via the .NET adapter.
 Here we will run through a simple example of subscribing to a topic and sending a message out to another application.

 **1st Step**